Health and Wellness

 What is Sexual Assault?

-Sexual Assault is an umbrella term that describes any type of sexual activity that lacks consent.
-This includes unwanted sexual touching, rape, attempted rape, and sexual abuse.
+Sexual Assault refers to any type of sexual activity that lacks consent.
+This includes unwanted sexual touching, non consensual sex or rape, attempted rape, and sexual abuse.

 Rape is defined as forcible sexual intercourse without the person’s consent.
 Sexual intercourse refers to oral, vaginal or anal penetration by a body part or an object.
 Washington State Law uses the term rape and divides the law into three degrees listed in the Revised Code of Washington.

 The majority of rapes are committed by someone known to the survivor as an acquaintance, friend or dating partner.
 It usually does not involve weapons or extreme physical force.
 Often sexual assault involves one person ignoring the other’s protest and forcing intercourse without consent.

 What is consent?

 Consent is an active process of willingly choosing to participate in sex of any kind.